cogent3/cogent3/doc/app/app_cookbook/sample-omit-bad.rst

 Removing sequences that contribute many gaps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``quantile=0.8`` argument omits sequences that are ranked above the specified quantile with respect to the number of gaps the uniquely introduce into the alignment.
+The ``quantile=0.8`` argument omits sequences that are ranked above the specified quantile with respect to the number of gaps uniquely introduced into the alignment.
 In the following example, sequence ``s6`` is omitted, as it uniquely introduces gaps in the first two positions of the alignment.

 .. jupyter-execute::
     :raises: